Register Multiple Users From a Single Form

 Select which fields from the child form should be displayed in the Nested Form field on the Parent form.

-When a user fills out the Parent and Child forms, any users that are added to the child forms will be registered once the Parent form is submitted.
-If you want to require the users activate their account before registration is complete, check the box in the User Registration Feed you set up above.
+When a user fills out the Parent and Child forms, any new users that are added to the child forms will be registered once the Parent form is submitted.
+If you want to require new users to activate their user account before registration is complete, check the box in the User Registration Feed you set up above.

 Taking It Further